RealAnimmo/Detect_Error_Message/README.md

 #### TextAndErrorMessages_cleaned.csv Fraction Error Correctly Detected: 0.9509260511017981

 Meaning that this model predicted for 95% the right answers while testing thousands of neverseen sentences.

+TextAndErrorMessages_cleaned.csv has 84.052 lines in total, of which are 59.591 / 71% WebsiteText and 24.461 / 29% ErrorMessages.

 TextAndErrorMessages_cleaned.csv contains Error messages from: